 Benedict de Spinoza was among the most important of the post-Cartesian philosophers who flourished in the second half of the 17th century.
 He made significant contributions in virtually every area of philosophy, and his writings reveal the influence of such divergent sources as Stoicism, Jewish Rationalism, Machiavelli, Hobbes, Descartes, and a variety of heterodox religious thinkers of his day.
 For this reason he is difficult to categorize, though he is usually counted, along with Descartes and Leibniz, as one of the three major Rationalists.
-Given Spinoza’s devaluation of sense perception as a means of acquiring knowledge, his description of a purely intellectual form of cognition, and his idealization of geometry as a model for philosophy, this categorization is fair.
-But it should not blind us to the eclecticism of his pursuits, nor to the striking originality of his thought.
+Among philosophers, Spinoza is best known for his Ethics, a monumental work that presents an ethical vision unfolding out of a monistic metaphysics in which God and Nature are identified.
 Table of Contents 1.
 Spinoza came into the world a Jew.
 The young Spinoza, given the name Baruch, was educated in his congregation's academy, the Talmud Torah school.
 Spinoza's intellectual reorientation, however, came at a cost.
 2. 3. a. i. ii. iii. b. i. ii.

 Related: Philosophy and Logic